huaminghuangtw/Evergreen-Notes/Permanent-Notes/decision-making.md

 [One filter I use for making decisions: “*How much can I influence the outcome after the initial choice is made?*”](https://jamesclear.com/3-2-1/october-5-2023)

-* When I can do a lot to influence the outcome, I'm less worried about risk.
+* When I can do a lot to influence the outcome, I’m less worried about risk.
 Even if the choice appears risky on the surface, I can likely create a good outcome with effort.
-* When I can't do much to influence the outcome, I'm more risk averse.
-Even my best effort won't move the needle.
+* When I can’t do much to influence the outcome, I’m more risk averse.
+Even my best effort won’t move the needle.
 * Your ability to influence the outcome after a decision is made is a crucial thing to consider.

 ---